MonashDataFluency/python-workshop-base/workshops/docs/modules/loops.md

 the loop finishes
 and the `print` statement on line 4 tells us our final answer.

-Note that a loop variable is just a variable that's being used to record progress in a loop.
+Note that a loop variable `vowel` is just a variable that's being used to record progress in a loop.

-It still exists after the loop is over, and we can re-use variables previously defined as loop variables as well:
+## Challenge - scope of the loop variable

+1. In the loop over `"aeiou"` above, does the loop variable `vowel` exist after the loop has finished ?